proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/11_Parallel_Bitcoin_Social_Layer_Workbook.md

 **DMV Application:**
 - What businesses in DMV could become Bitcoin economy anchors?
-- How could BookMark Breakfast serve as a Bitcoin Social Layer node?
+- How could our book club serve as a Bitcoin Social Layer node?
 - What events or meetups could strengthen our IRL network?

 ### Question 5: The Perfect Storm - Why Now?